Search Knowledge Base by Keyword

 Section 179 and Bonus Depreciation

 Let’s talk about the Hummer Loophole since that is where most taxpayer confusion comes from.
 Yes, at some point, long ago, in a galaxy far far away, businesses could buy heavy trucks and deduct them 100%.
 Was this a loophole of sorts?
 Yes.
 Does Congress and the IRS like loopholes?
 Not really, unless it benefits them.
 Did Congress change the Hummer Loophole?
 Yes.
-What is the current state of affairs in 2018 and 2019 after the Tax Cuts and Jobs Act of 2017 (TCJA)?
+What is the current state of affairs after the Tax Cuts and Jobs Act of 2017 (TCJA)?
 Good question, read on (sneak peek, we are back to 100% for heavy trucks… Hummers for everyone Oprah!).

 - Automobiles that can seat nine-plus passengers behind the driver’s seat (i.e.: Hotel / Airport shuttle vans, etc.).